sarahloiss/Portfolio/README.md

 ## Tools Used
 - Python
+- Scikit-learn
+- Pandas
-- Libraries: Scikit-learn, Pandas, Matplotlib
+- Matplotlib

 ## How to Run
 1. Clone this repository.